-So to handle one client request, there are totally 4 context switches among the user-space threads in TomcatAsync (see step 1-4 in Figure 3).
-Such inefficient event processing flow design also exists in many popular asynchronous servers/middleware, including network framework Grizzly [10], application server Jetty [3].
+So to handle one client request, there are totally 4 context switches among the user-space threads in TomcatAsync (see step (1)-(4) in Figure 3).
+Such inefficient event processing flow design also exists in many popular asynchronous servers/middleware, including network framework Grizzly [11], application server Jetty [3].
 On the other hand, in TomcatSync each client request is handled by a dedicated worker thread, from the initial reading of the request to preparing the response to sending the response out.
-No context switch during the processing of the request unless the worker thread is interrupted, or swapped out by operating system.
+No context switch during the processing of the request the worker thread is the worker thread.